-But after eating too many (which is easy to do since they're beyond delish), you may have also noticed another, less appealing talent that cherries possess: Their ability to slingshot through your digestive tract almost as soon as you've swallowed them.
+But after eating too many (which is easy to do since they're beyond delish), you may have also noticed another, less appealing talent that cherries possess—Their ability to slingshot through your digestive tract almost as soon as you've swallowed them.

 Why do cherries make you poop?

 Cherries contain fiber, a known constipation reliever.
-Depending on the type of cherry, they can contain anywhere from 1.5 to 3 grams of fiber per cup—both soluble and insoluble.
+Depending on the type of cherry, they can contain up to 3 grams of fiber per cup—both soluble and insoluble.
 "Soluble fiber helps the body digest foods more slowly and control blood sugar levels," says Texas-based registered dietitian Maggy Doherty, RD.
 Meanwhile, insoluble fiber helps to add bulk to your stool, which helps move waste through the body more efficiently.
 The result?
 Fewer intestinal traffic jams.

 The first is the naturally occurring sugar alcohols that cherries contain.
 "Most people think of sugar alcohols as only being found in processed food, gum and candy," says Dixon.
 "But some fruits contain sugar alcohols, too," Dixon adds.